Comcast/CARAF/Phase 2: Inventory of Assets/README.md

 - *Does it store secret keys?
 If no, +1.
 - *Does it contain encrypted data with lifespan beyond 2035?
 If no, +1.
 - *Is it capable of remote updates?
 If yes, +1.
-- *Is it capable of migrating to PQC algorithms?
-  - Are there PQC implementations, tools, or services available?
+- *Are there PQC implementations, tools, or services available to help with the migration?
 If yes, +1.
-  - Is the asset capable of supporting the PQC key sizes and message sizes?
+- *Is the asset capable of supporting the PQC key sizes and message sizes?
 If yes, +1.

 Sum up the values from all questions for a combined crypto agility score ranging from 0 to 11.
 For the asset, if the answer is yes to any of the questions in the _Required_ section, it will be difficult to update the crypto component without significantly affecting the function of the asset; thus, the crypto agility score is _low_ (range from 0 to 5).
 The questions in _Good-to-have_ section does affect crypto agility, but may or may not be applicable depending on the type of asset; thus, the crypto agility score is _high_ (range from 6-11).